Cross River State: History

+The state has many governors and administrators including Udoakaha J. Esuene, Paul Omu, Tunde Elegbede, Clement Isong, Donald Etiebet, Daniel Archibong, Ibim Princewill, Ernest Attah, Clement Ebri, Ibrahim Kefas, Gregory Agboneni, Umar Faoruk Ahmed, Christopher Osondu, Donald Duke, Liyel Imoke and Benedict Ayade.
+The current Governor is Bassey Edet Otu, who was sworn into office on 29 May 2023.
+He was elected for a four-year term in office under the platform of All Progressive Congress (APC).

 Geography

-Cross River state derives its name from the Cross River, which passes through the state.
+Cross River State derives its name from the Cross River, which passes through the state.
 It is a coastal state located in the Niger Delta region, and occupies 20,156 square kilometers.
-It shares boundaries with Benue state to the north, Ebonyi and Abia states to the west, to the east by Sud-Ouest Province in Cameroon, and to the south by Akwa-Ibom and the Atlantic Ocean.
+It shares boundaries with Benue state to the north for 188 km (117 miles), Ebonyi and Abia states to the west for 198 km (123 miles) and about 52 km respectively (partly across Cross River), to the east by Sud-Ouest Province in Cameroon for about 290 km (181 miles), partly across the Sankwala Mountains and the Akwayafe River, and to the south by Akwa-Ibom for about 114 km (71 miles) mostly across Cross River and the Atlantic Ocean.
 The state is made up of 18 Local Government Area Councils.